worfly/odgrl/log/coordinate.changelog.md

 file.
 This dcoumnet adheres to [Semantic Versioning](http://semver.org).

-Some not so notable changes are also documented here, because I get confused. it looks like checkouts, without merges, makes it hard to figure out how information is flowing around the branches.
+Some not so notable changes are also documented here, because I get confused. it looks like file checkouts, without merges, obfuscates how information is flowing around the branches.

 ## c3634d1 [0.2.1] 20160820